-Combining an innovative academic agenda with collaborative research at the frontier of media change, the Comparative Media Studies/Writing program at MIT is committed to shaping new media uses and practices for a range of purposes – from entertainment, education, and creative expression to civic engagement and community empowerment.
+MIT Comparative Media Studies/Writing combines an innovative academic agenda with collaborative research at the frontier of media change.
+CMS/W is committed to shaping new media uses and practices for a range of purposes – from entertainment, education, and creative expression to civic engagement and community empowerment.

-Individual supporters are essential to the CMS/W mission, enabling us to continue attracting the best students worldwide and maintain an independent research agenda that is shaping the future of media.
+Individual supporters are essential to the CMS/W mission, enabling us to continue attracting the best students worldwide and maintain a dynamic set of research activities, all shaping the future of media.

 What your support can accomplish: